 WASHINGTON — Georgetown University in Washington has no shortage of honors associated with their green and sustainable efforts over the years — and yet another potential honor was bestowed upon them this year.
 Washington’s Department of Energy and Environment (DOEE) nominated Georgetown University for its District Sustainability People’s Choice Award for most popular green business or organization on Feb.
 14.

-Each year, the DOEE nominates businesses, individuals and organizations for their efforts in furthering sustainability in the district.
+The DOEE nominates businesses, individuals and organizations each year for their accomplishments in sustainability.
 While the DOEE has been presenting sustainability awards every year since 2009, the People’s Choice Award was more recently introduced in 2016 — and this year is the first time that Georgetown has been a DOEE nominee.
 The voting process for the award will take place on the DOEE’s website and will be complete on March 16.

 Georgetown has made many strides and accomplishments in the area of sustainability over the years.
 In addition, Georgetown has procured 100 percent Green-e certified renewable electricity since 2013 and was named one of four Green Power Partners of the Year in 2013 by the EPA.

 Additionally, Georgetown was the first university in D.C. to be designated a Bicycle Friendly University by the League of American Bicyclists in 2013.
-On Earth Day 2017, Georgetown announced a major new solar panel initiative that will contribute to a cleaner electric grid, reduce costs and serve low-income residents in the city.
+On Earth Day 2017, Georgetown made an announcement about a major new solar panel initiative that will mean a cleaner electric grid, will serve to reduce expenditures and will serve low-income residents in Washington.
 Amongst other efforts, the Office of Sustainability at Georgetown will continue working towards its pledge to cut carbon emissions in half by the year 2020, with programs such as Campus Energy Conservation and Green Offices.

 All new buildings and major renovations at Georgetown have achieved LEED Silver or higher since 2008, achieving more than 1 million square feet of LEED green building space on campus.
 Most recently — and quite possibly the impetus for the recent DOEE People’s Choice Award Nomination — the Pedro Arrupe, S.J.
 Hall and the John R. Thompson Jr. Intercollegiate Athletic Center have been certified LEED Gold (two of Georgetown’s most recent construction projects).